1 day to 1 year

 When both are clear, it will help the “Why” and the “How” type of leaders to have clearly defined roles in the partnership.

-Examples of Finding Your Why?
+Finding Your Why?

 Every individual or organisation can take a different approach to find their why.